No results found

-Home / Population and society / Articles / Who funds the FAA?
+Home / Population / Articles / Who funds the FAA?
 You, whenever you fly

 The majority of the Federal Aviation Administration’s (FAA) budget comes from the Airport and Airway Trust Fund (AATF), established by the Treasury Department in 1970 to support American aviation infrastructure.
 It collects revenue by taxing domestic flight tickets, international arrivals and departures, air cargo, plane fuel, and travelers’ purchases in loyalty and frequent flier programs.